Skip to main content

 What Is Employee Relations?

-Employee relations means balancing the wants and needs of the employer with those of the employees, both collectively as well as individually.
+Employee relations (ER) means balancing the wants and needs of the employer with those of the employees, both collectively as well as individually.
 A good human resources department will foster a positive employment experience while protecting the company by maintaining compliance.

 Maintaining good employer-employee relationships is critical for productivity and performance, employee retention, and a strong company culture.

-While it sounds simple, the reality is much more nuanced, even for seasoned professionals!
+ER is one of the core HR pillars and, while it sounds simple, the reality is much more nuanced, even for seasoned professionals!

 How To Improve Employee Relations In Your Org